jap-company/fields/README.md

 Important note if you want library to correctly handle short-circuiting you should use lazy ValidationEffect, if you don`t need async validation stick to cats.Eval

-All predefined syntax requires your error to have specific CanFail* capabilities those are predefined for ValidationError, ValidationError.Message and String types.
+All predefined syntax requires your error to have specific FailWith* capabilities those are predefined for ValidationError, ValidationError.Message and String types.
 For your own error you can choose which mappings you want to implement and use and which not.
-To handle all CanFail* algebras extend CanFail trait.
+To handle all FailWith* algebras extend FailWith trait.
-Check jap.fields.ValidationError.CanFailValidationError for example implementation.
+Check jap.fields.ValidationError.FailWithValidationError for example implementation.

 Then you import all from ValidationModule:
 ```scala